Smartphones: Can they be truly eco-friendly? | DW | 30.09.2021

 In the company's own 2017 recycling report, it admitted that only 30% of materials used in Fairphone 2 could be recycled.
 That had risen to 50% in their 2020 impact report which looked at the recyclability rate of materials in the Fairphone 3.

 How that compares to other manufacturers is hard to say.
-According to environment group, Greenpeace, Apple are far more transparent than most other phone makers, yet even they don't publish information on the recyclability of their phones.
+According to environment group, Greenpeace, Apple is far more transparent than most other phonemakers, yet even they don't publish information on the recyclability of their phones.

 What is clear, however, is that each gram of precious heavy metals recovered from a Fairphone is a gram that doesn't have to be blasted from a mine or the side of a mountain and transported across the world for processing.